 How to measure employee engagement

-There are multiple ways to measure employee engagement within an organisation, many of which involve asking employees directly for feedback.
+There are multiple ways to measure employee engagement within an organization, many of which involve asking employees directly for feedback.
 Some methods of measuring employee engagement can include:

-Conducting employee surveys, gathering and analysing feedback, and using the feedback to make positive changes within the organisation
+Conducting employee surveys, gathering and analyzing feedback, and using the feedback to make positive changes within the organization

 Holding one-on-one meetings with managers and encouraging those managers to do the same with their direct reports